ijlee2/UT-Coding-Boot-Camp/homework/hw12/README.md

 ![How to Configure Database: Step 2](readme/how_to_configure_database_step2.png?raw=true)

+Afterwards, type `git push heroku master` to apply the changes.

 3. To seed your database, open MySQL Workbench and click Setup New Connection.

 ![How to Configure Database: Step 3a](readme/how_to_configure_database_step3a.png?raw=true)